guillochon/MOSFiT/docs/error.rst

 But MLA is rather inflexible, in order to match a model to observations, it must (by construction) increase the variance for *all* observations simultaneously.
 For most models, this is probably overkill: the models likely deviate in *some* colors, at *some* times.
 What's more, MLA only allows for the white noise component of the error to expand to accomodate a model, in reality there's likely to be systematic offsets between models and data that leads to *covariant* errors.

-As described below, Gaussian processes are the default error model used in ``MOSFiT``.
-To revert to MLA the user should fix the covariance parameters using ``-F covariance``.
+As of version 1.1.3, MLA is the default error model used in ``MOSFiT`` (it was previously Gaussian processes, which is described below).

 .. _gaussian: